jon-jacky/Piety/vt_terminal/keyseq.md

 keyseq.py
 =========

-Construct emacs-style key sequence from one or more characters.
+**keyseq.py**: construct emacs-style key sequence from one or more characters.

 Define function keyseq(c).
 On each call, pass in a single character.
 Do not block waiting for sequence to complete, return after each call.
 When sequence is complete, return the entire sequence (maybe single char).
 When sequence is incomplete, return the empty string ''.
+Pass in C_g (^G) to cancel incomplete sequence in progress and just return C_g.

 Following emacs nomenclature, we call a sequence of one or more characters that can be used as an editor command a 'key'.

-This module provides one function, keyseq, which takes a single character argument and returns a key (sequence), or returns the empty string to indicate an incomplete sequence is still being constructed.

 This function does *not* block after receiving a prefix character  such as C_x.
 Instead, this function  always returns immediately after